 Authorised users and administrators

-To start using government online services on behalf of a business a principal authority or authorisation administrator will need to authorise you to act on behalf of a business.
+To start using government online services on behalf of a business, a principal authority or authorisation administrator needs to authorise you to act on behalf of a business.

 You’ll receive an email with an authorisation request to become one of the following:

 - Authorisation administrator – a user who can create and manage authorisations for others

 - Authorised user – a user who can work on behalf of a business